-The U.S. immigration wave of the late 20th century was enabled to a substantial extent by the rapid growth of the labor supply in Latin America and the Caribbean relative to the United States.
-Because labor supply growth in migrant-sending nations is slowing and will continue to slow, the demographic push for U.S. immigration is abating.
-Abetting these demographic forces is the substantial increase in U.S. immigration enforcement, which thus far has been maintained.
-Absent economic or political crises in the Western Hemisphere that reignite international migration, standard migration models predict that migration rates from major U.S.-sending

-College and above versus College and above versus high school or less less than high school Percent Percent Counterfactual predicted wage gap 1.1 1.1 Observed wage gap 0.9 0.9 0.7 0.7 Katz and Murphy (1992) 0.5 0.5 predicted wage gap 2007 1970 1980 1990 2000 2010 1970 1980 1990 2000 2010 Year Year nations will drop sharply in coming decades.
-Indeed, the weakening of these migration pressures began in the early 2000s, and may have been masked by the temporary labor demand boost provided by the U.S. housing boom.
+Summary.
+The U.S. immigration wave of the late 20th century was enabled to a substantial extent by rapid growth in the supply of labor in Latin America and the Caribbean relative to the United States.
+Because labor-supply growth in migrant-sending nations is slowing and will continue to slow, the demographic push for U.S. immigration is abating.
+Abetting these demographic forces is the substantial and thus far maintained increase in U.S. immigration enforcement.
+Absent economic or political crises in the Western Hemisphere that reignite international migration, standard migration models predict that migration rates from major U.S. sending nations will drop sharply in coming decades.
+Indeed, the weakening of these migration pressures began in the early 2000s, and may have been masked by the temporary labor-demand boost provided by the U.S. housing boom.
 The resulting post-2007 slowdown in low-skilled immigration is of a magnitude consistent with a decrease in the wage gap between high-skilled and low-skilled U.S. labor of 6 to 9 percentage points.
-If, as predicted by demographic forces, low-skilled immigration continues to decline in future decades, U.S. firms-especially those located in U.S.-Mexico border states and in the immigrant-intensive industries of agriculture, construction, eating and drinking establishments, and nondurable manufacturing-are likely to face pressure to alter their production techniques in a manner that replaces low-skilled labor with other factors of production.
+If as predicted by demographic forces low-skilled immigration continues to decline in future decades, U.S. firms-especially those in U.S. border states and in the immigrant-intensive industries of agriculture, construction, eating and drinking establishments, and nondurable manufacturing-are likely to face pressure to alter their production techniques in a manner that replaces low-skilled labor with other factors of production.